Making a decision

 - Uphold only part of your complaint

-- Uphold your complaint but not make any recommendations because the organisation may have put things right by the time we finish investigating
+- Uphold your complaint but not make any recommendations because the organisation may have put things right by the time we decide your complaint

 - Uphold your complaint but not make any recommendations as we consider the fault didn’t have a significant effect on you

 - We cannot or will not investigate your complaint